Yankees vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Yankees have a record of 1-4.
+- In six games as the underdog over the last 10 matchups, the Yankees have posted a mark of 1-5.

-- When it comes to the total, the Yankees and their opponents are 5-5-0 in their last 10 games.

-- The Yankees' previous 10 games have not had a runline posted by bookmakers.
+- The previous 10 Yankees games have not had a spread posted by bookmakers.

 Explore More About This Game